niveinii/cinema-app/README.md

 - Node.js
 - Express

-## Contributing

-We welcome contributions from the community.
-If you're interested in contributing to Next Cinema, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.